muratkeremozcan/cypressExamples/cypress-mailosaur/README.md

 ### Examples to improve upon

-One can keep building the test suite with the api docs https://docs.mailosaur.com/reference
+One can keep building the test suite with the api docs [](https://docs.mailosaur.com/reference).
 * [Downloading attachments](https://docs.mailosaur.com/reference#download-an-attachment)
 * [Spam test](https://docs.mailosaur.com/reference#perform-a-spam-test)

-* reproduce Filip's gist
-* any examples from Filip's webcast
-* validating links in the email and using them
-* checking html content
+* Validating links in email: have a look at `retrieveMessage` function in use.
+The idea is to [retrieve the the message by id](https://docs.mailosaur.com/reference#retrieve-a-message) and access its html, links, images, attachments etc. properties.